JaspervB-tud/AmpliDiff/README.md

 cd AmpliDiff/AmpliDiff
 python setup.py build_ext --inplace
 ```
 As of now, AmpliDiff uses [Gurobi](https://www.gurobi.com) to solve the primer feasibility and minimization problems.
+Gurobi requires an active license, and provides free academic licenses which can be obtained through their [website](https://www.gurobi.com/academia/academic-program-and-licenses/).
+The license requires an user to sign up by providing their:
+- Name
+- Email
+- Institution
+- Job title
+- Phone number
+After obtaining a license, Gurobi can be downloaded from their [website](https://www.gurobi.com/downloads/).
+It may be required to disable OS security checks in order to run the unsigned binaries from Gurobi to connect to the licensing server.

 ### Usage
 AmpliDiff requires the user to provide an Multiple Sequence Alignment in the form of a fasta file, and a metadata file in TSV format which has a header line containing a header with "lineage" that contains the lineages/strains/species of an entry.
 The first column should always be a sequence identifier which is used to assign classes to genomes in the MSA fasta file.
 Note that sequence IDs in the metadata should not contain "|" characters and should correspond exactly to the IDs in the fasta file.